ChrisHammond/jekyllexample.github.io/_posts/2024-06-21-structured-content-in-jekyll.md

 date: '2024-06-21T10:00:15+00:00'
 last_modified_at: '2024-07-01T15:58:25+00:00'
 permalink: structured-content-in-jekyll
-description: A blog post showing how Structured Content can be leveraged using this JekyllExample project to help get your content out to the masses.
+description: "A blog post showing how Structured Content can be leveraged using this JekyllExample project to help get your content out to the masses. "
 image: BlogPost-5.jpg
 keywords: 'jekyll, tutorial, structured, json, content'
 categories: [ Jekyll, Tutorial ]